Trott, Pietersen And Prior Build England Huge Lead

 Siddle finished the day with figures of three for 58 while Johnson picked up two for 103.

-England began the day already comfortably ahead after they dismissed Australia for 98 on day one and then raced to 157 without loss in reply.
+England began the day already comfortably ahead after they dismissed Australia for 98 and then raced to 157 without loss in reply.

 The five-match series is level at 1-1 following a draw in Brisbane, an innings win for England in Adelaide and a 267-run win for Australia in Perth.